fillout/react/README.md

 export default App;
 ```

-If you need greater control over the button appearance, you can just make your own and conditionally render the standalone embed components.
+If you need greater control over the button appearance, you can just make your own and use it in conjunction with the standalone embed components.

 ## Listening for form events

 You can listen for certain form events using the `onInit`, `onPageChange` and `onSubmit` props.
 Each of these give the submission UUID as the first parameter, and the `onPageChange` prop gives the page ID as the second parameter.

 ```js